-Reimbursement for services we provide primarily come from governmental healthcare programs, such as Medicare and Medicaid, and private health insurance companies, and our ability to sell our products and services depends in large part on the extent to which coverage and adequate reimbursement for our products and services are and will continue to be available from governmental healthcare programs, private health insurance companies and other organizations.
+Reimbursement for our services primarily comes from governmental healthcare programs, such as Medicare and Medicaid, and private health insurance companies, and our ability to sell our products and services depends in large part on the extent to which coverage and adequate reimbursement for our products and services are and will continue to be available.
 The reimbursement rates offered are outside of our control.
-Reimbursement rates in this area, and much of the United States healthcare market in general, have been subject to continual reductions as health insurers and governmental entities attempt to control healthcare costs.
-We cannot predict the extent and timing of any reduction in reimbursement rates and we cannot assure you that coverage and reimbursement will be available for our products or services, that the reimbursement amounts will be adequate, or that the reimbursement amounts, even if initially adequate, will not be subsequently reduced.
+Reimbursement rates in this area, like much of the United States healthcare market, have been subject to continual reductions as health insurers and governmental entities attempt to control healthcare costs.
+We cannot predict the extent and timing of any reduction in reimbursement rates and we cannot assure you that coverage and reimbursement will be available for our products or services, that reimbursement amounts will be adequate, or that reimbursement amounts, even if initially adequate, will not be subsequently reduced.